-- Affix the steel WireBox base to the solar charger before the solar charger is mounted into its final position. - For full mounting instructions, see the MPPT WireBox TR quick installation guide.
+- For solar chargers with screw PV terminal use the MPPT WireBox TR. - For solar chargers with MC4 PV terminals use the MPPT WireBox MC4. - · Affix the steel WireBox base to the solar charger before the solar charger is mounted into its final position. - For full mounting instructions, see the MPPT WireBox TR or MPPT WireBox MC4 quick installation guide.